 - Assign style activation schemes on style folders, to create style alternatives in a single document.

 - Export and reuse styles using VectorStyler specific style library (in binary, JSON or XML formats).

 - Update a collection of styles from a previously saved styles library.

 - Use Style Activation Groups to automatically swap between different style instances.

-- Use Reference Canvases to create and edit objects whose attributes are reused as styles throughout the document.
+- Use Reference Canvases to create and edit objects, whose attributes can be reused as styles throughout the document.

-- Define large number of styles by setting the role of a Reference Canvas.
+- Define multiple styles, by setting the role of a Reference Canvas.

-- Apply shape and image effects from previously defined styles.
+- Apply shape and image effects from previously defined effect styles.